pyEdwin/linux_exercices/Exercices/README.md

 - Add the superhero group to tstark , dprince , and cdanvers.

-- Look the dprince account
+- Look the dprince account.
 -------------------------------------------